Wish you knew exactly what to do with your child each day?

 What else is inside?

-Playing Preschool is built on 19 themed units – each unit is two weeks long.
+Playing Preschool Years 1 & 2 are built on 19 themed units – each unit is two weeks long.
 A homeschool preschool day in Playing Preschool includes a handpicked book perfect for the theme, questions to ask your child, conversations to have, and two simple activities.

 Easy.
 Fast to set up.
 Minimal supplies.
 Packed with learning.